All Episodes

 Like when he was running for president, did you know all this shit about him?

-But these he it's like he made dank memes online, so you get these people that just they need a hero so bad that they're like, Yeah, this guy is anti-Fed or whatever.
+So you get these people that just need a hero so bad that they're like, yeah, this guy is anti-Fed or whatever.

-I'd rather you spin it on drugs and hookers than give it to the government.
+You know, I'd rather you spend it on drugs and hookers than give it to the government.

 So Gary Johnson was a better choice than him in 2016.